-Full-time or Part-time

-September and January
+★ September and January

 One year

 This intensive one-year certificate can lead to careers in the visual arts.
 Taught by professional artists and educators, this program fosters individual development in creative thinking, problem solving, technical skills, and management for the business side of your career - copyright, contracts, commissions, and more.